Y-T-T/pqc-demo-server/README.md

 2. run `setup` script (Use `sudo` if necessary)

 #### Client
-1. Open your chrome and goto `chrome://flags/`
+1. Open the chrome and goto `chrome://flags/`
 2. Enable `TLS 1.3 hybridized Kyber support`